 Our Top Picks

 True to its name, the Pegasus can fold its “wings” down, allowing it to morph into a sawhorse that can hold up to 1,000 pounds.
 The underside of this workbench features a small storage area for supplies or a power strip.
-When folded, this workbench measures just 5 inches thick, making it easy to throw into the back of a vehicle.
-And, at only 25 pounds, this portable workbench is easy to carry to the jobsite.
+When folded, this workbench measures just 5 inches thick, making it easy to throw into the back of a vehicle despite weighing 30 pounds.

-The portable Jobmade workbench from KETER offers a sturdy, lightweight design at an affordable price.
-Boasting an integrated clamping system with four separate clamps, this portable workbench from KETER holds materials firmly in place, so you can cut, drill, hammer, or assemble projects.
-The workbench surface includes two metal rails that fit with 2-inch bar clamps, making it easy to clamp workpieces.
+The portable Jobmade workbench from Keter offers a sturdy, lightweight design with integrated locks for legs and built-in tool storage.
+Boasting an integrated clamping system with four separate clamps, this portable workbench from Keter holds materials firmly in place so you can cut, drill, hammer, or assemble projects.
+The workbench surface includes two metal rails that receive 2-inch bar clamps, making it easy to clamp workpieces.
 Built-in leg stabilizers keep the table level and in place as you work.